 In December 2019, a novel strain of coronavirus, referred to as Coronavirus disease 2019, or COVID-19, emerged.
-On February 29, 2020, the WHO raised the COVID-19 threat from high to very high, and on March 11, 2020, the WHO characterized COVID-19 as a global pandemic.
-The global pandemic and the efforts implemented to address the pandemic, including the issuance of "shelter-in-place" orders and social distancing guidelines, have impacted major economic and financial markets.
+In February 2020, the World Health Organization (WHO) raised the COVID-19 threat from high to very high, and in March 2020, the WHO characterized COVID-19 as a global pandemic.
+The global pandemic and the efforts implemented to address the pandemic, including the issuance of "shelter-in-place" orders and social distancing guidelines, have impacted major economic and financial markets globally.

-In response to the crisis beginning in the first quarter 2020, we have activated our business continuity plans globally with the goal of providing seamless operations throughout our facilities, including provisions for ensuring all data centers remain staffed and fully operational and that our IBXs are equipped with the necessary equipment and supplies.
 Many of our IBX data centers have been identified as "essential businesses" or "critical infrastructure" by local governments for purposes of remaining open during the COVID-19 pandemic.
-All of our IBX data centers remain operational at the time of filing of this quarterly report on Form 10-Q. We have implemented precautionary measures to minimize the risk of operational impact and to protect the health and safety of our employees, customers, partners and communities.
+All of our IBX data centers remain operational at the time of filing of this quarterly report on Form 10-Q. We have activated our business continuity plans globally with the goal of providing seamless operations throughout our facilities, including provisions for ensuring all data centers remain staffed and fully operational and that our IBXs are equipped with the necessary equipment and supplies.
+We have implemented precautionary measures to minimize the risk of operational impact and to protect the health and safety of our employees, customers, partners and communities.
 These include implementing tools such as an appointment-based system to control timing and frequency of visits while also encouraging our customers to leverage our IBX technicians via Smart Hands, our remote operational support service, in order to restrict visits and minimize the number of people and the amount of time spent in our IBX facilities.
-As a result, in certain circumstances, we are providing free Smart Hands services to the affected customers for a period of time.
-We have temporarily closed all of our corporate offices and instructed our non-IBX employees across the globe to work from home.